The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Why Studio Sessions Work

 Studio sessions are ideal for unified LinkedIn profile pictures.
 Same lighting, similar framing, subtle individual variation in pose and facial expression.
-When your leadership page loads, viewers see a cohesive company, not a patchwork of random photos from the past few years.
+When the leadership page loads, viewers see a cohesive company, not a patchwork of random photos from the past few years.

 Studio Setup and Process